 This crustless quiche makes an easy primal/low-carb/gluten-free breakfast!
 It’s also a great way to use up leftover cooked meats and vegetables.
 And sneak some veggies into your diet.
 (It’s Paleo except for the sour cream/yogurt.)

 It also reheats beautifully.
 One thing I don’t like about a lot of make-ahead-and-reheat egg dishes is they get kind of tough in the microwave.
 Not so with this recipe!

 If you or someone in your circle is living grain-free, gluten-free, low-carb or Paleo, here are 10 tasty options for your Memorial Day or Fourth of July potluck table…

 These coconut cookies are, maybe, a little too easy to whip up!
 We’ve been having them pretty much every night this week! :/

-Made with unsweetened coconut, these are Paleo, AIP, gluten-free, grain-free, dairy-free, and sugar-free.
+Made with unsweetened coconut, these are Paleo, AIP (if the vanilla is a problem, skip it), gluten-free, grain-free, dairy-free, and sugar-free.